'Gi Joes are not real American Heroes, 'Forgotten Heroes' are!!!'

 this idea of a World War II style film in a Vietnam setting for some time.

-made before or since.
-Jack’s pitch line for the film was, “Objective Burma meets
+before or since.
+Jack’s pitch line for the film was, “Objective Burma meets Kelly’s

-Kelly’s Heroes.”
-“I wanted to portray on film that generation who answered JFK’s
+Heroes.”
+“I wanted to portray on film that generation who answered JFK’s call to

 Every Sunday possible during my childhood, my Dad and I would spend a few hours watching